ankita2002/College-Python-codes/README.md

 Python Program to accept a number Check if a Number is Positive, Negative or 0 .
 Also print whether the number is odd or even.

 <h3> Experiment 3 - Minimum & Maximum of Decimal Array </h3>
 Python Program to find Minimum and Maximum Element of a decimal Array.

+<h3> Experiment 3 - String Sorting </h3>
+Python Program to sort a string Array accepted from user with n elements.